 Get Started Now

-- Proposal Submission Request Form (PSR) - The PSR form needs to be sent to your Proposal Analyst before they can set up a proposal in our internal system.
+- The online Proposal Submission Request (PSR) form needs to be completed and routed to your Proposal Analyst.
 This is the first step that PIs need to complete.
-OCG accepts electronic signatures on all forms unless otherwise requested by a sponsor.
-For guidance on completing the form, see the PSR User Guide or hover over an item with your cursor for a brief description.
+For guidance on completing the form, see the PSR Resources or hover over an item with your cursor for a brief description.

 - Budget Template - Use the Budget Template to send your Proposal Analyst your project costs.
 The Detailed Proposal Process provides further guidance on budgets and proposal development.
 Other Budget Templates are available on the OCG Forms page.

 Depending upon the requirements of your proposal, your Proposal Analyst may request additional information and forms, such as cost share, limited indirect costs, subcontracts, GRAs, travel, etc. Our Detailed Proposal Process page provides more detail about preparing proposals and working with OCG.

 Specific sponsor information and processes for our frequent funders can be found on our Proposal Essentials by Sponsor page.